Van Tiffin

-Van Leigh Tiffin (born September 6, 1965) is a former American football placekicker.
+Van Leigh Tiffin (born September 6, 1965) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.

 Early life and education

 Van Leigh Tiffin was born in Tupelo, Mississippi.
 He lived in Red Bay, Alabama, and attended Red Bay High School, attracting notice for his football ability.

 College career

-Tiffin attended the University of Alabama where he was the Alabama Crimson Tide's primary placekicker from 1983-1986.
+Tiffin attended the University of Alabama where he was the Alabama Crimson Tide's primary placekicker from 1983 to 1986.
 He holds the school record for longest converted field goal, with a successful 57-yard attempt against Texas A&M in 1985.
 He held the school record for converting 135 extra point attempts until his son, Leigh Tiffin, broke it in 2009 by one; Van never missed, however, going 135 for 135, while Leigh required 142 attempts.

 Tiffin's most notable kick came in the 1985 Iron Bowl against in-state rival Auburn.
 His 52-yard field goal lifted the Crimson Tide to a 25–23 victory as time expired.
 It has become part of Alabama lore, known mainly as "The Kick."

-In 1986, Tiffin was named to the College Football All-America Team.
+In 1986, Tiffin was named a first team All-American by Scripps Howard.